lmc2179/lmc2179.github.io/drafts/top_trains.md

 Does it tell us anything about the seasonal cycle?

+October is busiest, a well documented fact https://www.nytimes.com/2013/11/21/nyregion/in-october-a-day-for-the-new-york-city-subways-ridership-record-book.html

+September is low

+February is always a big dip after jan; though it is the shortest

+res.seasonal/res.trend is neat too - seasonal effects cause the trend to move around -15-+10 % depending

 {Residuals}

 What do the residuals look like?

+Congestion pricing

 # Which train has increased its ridership the most?